Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 For [=DRM systems=] initialized by supplying `pssh` boxes [[!ISOBMFF]], the `cenc:pssh` element SHOULD be present under the `ContentProtection` descriptor if the value is known at MPD authoring time.
 The base64 encoded contents of the element SHALL be equivalent to a complete `pssh` box including its length and header fields.
 See also [[#CPS-cmaf]].

 [=DRM systems=] generally use the concept of license requests as the mechanism for obtaining [=content keys=] and associated usage constraints (see [[#CPS-license-request-workflow]]).
-For [=DRM systems=] that use this concept, exactly one `dashif:laurl` element SHOULD be present under the `ContentProtection` descriptor, with the value of the element being the default URL to send license requests to.
+For [=DRM systems=] that use this concept, one or more `dashif:laurl` elements SHOULD be present under the `ContentProtection` descriptor, with the value of the element being the default URL to send license requests to.
 This URL MAY contain [[#CPS-lr-model-contentid|content identifiers]].

 Multiple mechanisms have historically been used to provide the license server URL in the MPD (e.g. embedding in the `cenc:pssh` data or passing by deprecated DRM system specific DASH-IF `Laurl` elements).
 A DASH client SHALL prefer `dashif:laurl` if multiple data sources for the URL are present in the MPD.

-For [=DRM systems=] that require proof of authorization to be attached to the license request in a manner conforming to [[#CPS-lr-model]], exactly one `dashif:authzurl` element SHOULD be present under the `ContentProtection` descriptor, containing the default URL to send authorization requests to (see [[#CPS-license-request-workflow]]).
+For [=DRM systems=] that require proof of authorization to be attached to the license request in a manner conforming to [[#CPS-lr-model]], one or more `dashif:authzurl` elements SHOULD be present under the `ContentProtection` descriptor, containing the default URL to send authorization requests to (see [[#CPS-license-request-workflow]]).

-Issue: Allow multiple laurl and authzurl for failover?
-If yes, should be aligned with `<Location>` and `<BaseUrl>` logic where multiple URLs are also accepted.
-Should also make recommendations for failover logic in that case.
+Multiple `dashif:laurl` or `dashif:authzurl` elements define sets of equivalent alternatives for the DASH client to choose from.
+A DASH client SHOULD select a random item from the set every time the value of such an element is used.

+Issue: The above paragraph on URL handling should be generalized to all sets of alternative URLs but there does not seem to be a suitable chapter in v4.3 If such a chapter is created in v5, we could replace the above paragraph with a reference to the general URL handling guidelines.

 <div class="example">
 A `ContentProtection` descriptor that provides default [=DRM system configuration=] for a fictional [=DRM system=].